thinh-askui/airbnb-search-with-askui/README.md

 You can reproduce this example on your local machine.
 Just open a browser and open the page askui.com.
-Then you can execute the project
+Then you can execute the project.

 ## Usage